 Christian O. Henry has been a member of our Board of Directors since 2018 and was appointed as Chairman of the Board of Directors on March 2, 2020.
-Mr. Henry served as Executive Vice President & Chief Commercial Officer of Illumina, Inc. ("Illumina") from 2015 through January 2017, and previously served as Senior Vice President & Chief Commercial Officer from 2014 to 2015, Senior Vice President & Chief Financial Officer & General Manager Life Sciences from 2010 to 2012, Senior Vice President, Chief Financial Officer from 2009 to 2010, Senior Vice President, Chief Financial Officer from 2009 to 2010, Senior Vice President, Chief Financial Officer from 2009 to 2010, Senior Vice President & Chief Financial Officer from 2009 to 2003, Mr. Henry served as Vice President, Finance & Corporate Controller of Affymetrix, Inc. (acquired by Thermo Fisher Scientific in 2016).
+Mr. Henry served as Executive Vice President & Chief Commercial Officer of Illumina, Inc. ("Illumina") from 2015 through January 2017, and previously served as Senior Vice President & Chief Commercial Officer from 2014 to 2015, Senior Vice President & General Manager Genomic Solutions from 2012 to 2014, Senior Vice President, Chief Financial Officer & General Manager Life Sciences from 2010 to 2012, Senior Vice President, Corporate Development & Chief Financial Officer from 2009 to 2010, Senior Vice President & Chief Financial Officer from 2007 to 2009, and Vice President & Chief Financial Officer from 2005 to 2006.
+Prior to joining Illumina, Mr. Henry served as the Chief Financial Officer of Tickets.com, Inc. from 2003 to 2005.
+From 1999 to 2003, Mr. Henry served as Vice President, Finance & Corporate Controller of Affymetrix, Inc. (acquired by Thermo Fisher Scientific in 2016).
 In 1997, Mr. Henry joined Nektar Therapeutics (formerly Inhale Therapeutic Systems, Inc.), as Corporate Controller, and later as its Chief Accounting Officer from 1997 to 1999.
 In 1996, Mr. Henry served as General Accounting Manager of Sugen, Inc. Mr. Henry began his career in 1992 at Ernst & Young LLP, where he was a Senior Accountant through 1996.
-Mr. Henry currently serves as a director and Chairman of the board of WAVE Life Sciences Ltd. Mr. Henry holds a B.A. in biochemistry and cell biology from the University of California, Irvine.
+Mr. Henry currently serves as a director and Chairman of the board of WAVE Life Sciences Ltd. Mr. Henry holds a B.A. in biochemistry and cell biology from the University of California, San Diego and an M.B.A., with a concentration in finance, from the University of California, Irvine.
 We believe that Mr. Henry possesses specific attributes that qualify him to serve as a member of our Board of Directors including his over 20 years of experience in growing companies in the life sciences industry.